dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 <input type="range" min="@Pizza.MinimumSize" max="@Pizza.MaximumSize" step="1" bind="@Pizza.Size"  />
 ```

 But if we use `bind` with no further changes, the behavior isn't exactly what we want.
+Give it a try and see how it behaves.
 The `onchange` event only fires after the slider is released.

 ![Slider with default bind](https://user-images.githubusercontent.com/1874516/51804870-acec9700-225d-11e9-8e89-7761c9008909.gif)